svroonland/zio-kinesis/README.md

 `Producer` can aggregate multiple user records into one Kinesis record to optimize usage of the shard capacity. `Consumer` and `DynamicConsumer` can automatically deaggregate these records transparently to the user.
 Checkpointing within an aggregate is supported as well.

 Aggregation is off by default but can be enabled by setting `ProducerSettings.aggregate` to `true`.

+This feature is fully compatible with the KPL and KCL.

 ### Metrics
 `Producer` periodically collects metrics like success rate and throughput and makes them available as `ProducerMetrics` values.
 Statistical values are collected in a `HdrHistogram`.
 Metrics are collected every 30 seconds by default, but the interval can be customized.